GulumseKadin/GulumseKadin/README.md

 ## I'm a Developer,Engineer!!

-- 🔭 I'm working on this right now: [Volkswagen Turkey][course]!
+- 🔭 I'm working on this right now: [Volkswagen Turkey][course] / [CookieSeal][cookie]!
-- 🌱 I am trying to learn many things.
-Of course, I know that it is close to impossible to do this. 🤣
+- 🌱 On the way to full stack
-- 👯 I am open to job opportunities in the America or Europe
+- 👯 About job opportunities : I am open to job opportunities in the America or Europe
-- 🥅 2021-2022 Goals: I want to contribute to my projects every day
+- 🥅 My github destination for a while: I want to contribute to my projects every day
-- ⚡ My Hobbies: I'm learning to play the guitar, I love reading (too much) and bodybuilding
+- ⚡ My hobbies: I'm learning to play the guitar, I love reading (too much) and bodybuilding

 ### Connect with me: